 Aesthetic concerns are not the only reason patients consider having a mole removed.
 In Florida, effective skin care is key to avoiding moles caused by sunspots as well as sun damage and skin discoloration.
 The occurrence of these skin conditions increases the chance that a patient will develop skin cancer due to a cancerous mole.
 It’s vital to monitor moles for color and size progression.
 Dr. Poser of Poser Plastic Surgery Center examines, diagnoses, and removes moles.
 To learn more about mole removal and the range of dermatology treatments offered for Gainesville plastic surgery, contact us.

-At Poser Plastic Surgery Center, we see many patients who either want a mole removed or who are concerned about scarring that has occurred after a mole removal procedure.
-We can help in both situations by removing worrisome moles and helping to diminish the appearance of scarring through our scar revision and skin resurfacing procedures.
+At Poser Plastic Surgery Center, we consult with a significant portion of patients who seek mole-removal as well as patients who express concern about scarring resulting from a mole removal procedure.
+Our team can help in both situations by removing worrisome moles and helping to diminish the appearance of scarring through procedures, such as scar revision surgery and skin resurfacing treatment.